samibinsami/A-Novel-Image-Dehazing-and-Assessment-Method/README.md

 Images supplied in this repository are only allowed to use for academic or research purpose and not for commercial purpose.

-The images givin in the 'Metrics Images' folder are results of
+The images given in the 'Metrics Images' folder are results of
 1. dc = Dark Channel Prior
 2. cl = Dehazing using Color-lines
 3. hl = Non-Local Dehazing